SauravKanchan/NewsAPI/README.md

 | Fox News | fox-news  |
 | Google News | google-news  |

-> NOTE: Top headlines will include sources which are available in newsapi.org
+> NOTE: Top headlines will include all sources which are available in newsapi.org

 ## Available Countries
 | Country  | 2-letter ISO 3166-1 code |